wdbo/webdocbook/README.md

 ===============================

 **DocBook** is a simple PHP tool to build rich HTML views from Markdown files following a filesystem architecture.
-It embedded some classic website features like a search in contents, some RSS feeds generation or translations switching.
+It embeds some classic website features like a search in contents, some RSS feeds generation or translations switching.

 **DocBook** builds a "like-a-book" interactive website from simple Markdown files.